rqlite/rqlite.io/content/en/docs/API/api/_index.md

 When a transaction takes place either both statements will succeed, or neither.
 Performance is *much, much* better if multiple SQL INSERTs or UPDATEs are executed via a transaction.
 Note that processing of the request ceases the moment any single query results in an error.

-The behaviour of rqlite if you explicitly issue `BEGIN`, `COMMIT`, `ROLLBACK`, `SAVEPOINT`, and `RELEASE` to control your own transactions is **not defined**.
-This is because the behavior of a cluster if it fails while such a manually-controlled transaction is not yet defined.
+The behavior of rqlite if you explicitly issue `BEGIN`, `COMMIT`, `ROLLBACK`, `SAVEPOINT`, and `RELEASE` to control your own transactions is **not defined**.
+This is because the behavior of a cluster that fails while such a manually-controlled transaction is in progress is not yet defined.
 It is important to control transactions only through the query parameters shown above.

 ## BLOB data
 Working with [BLOB](https://www.sqlite.org/datatype3.html) data may require specialized handling, depending on your use case.
 Examples of writing BLOB data, and reading it back, are shown below.

 **Writing BLOBs**

 A simple way to insert BLOB data is to use the `X''` syntax.
-These are string literals containing hexadecimal data and preceded by a single "x" or "X" character, for example: `x'53514C697465'`.
+This is a string literal containing hexadecimal data, preceded by a single "x" or "X" character, for example: `x'53514C697465'`.
 ```bash
 curl -XPOST 'localhost:4001/db/execute?pretty&timings' -H "Content-Type: application/json" -d '[
     "CREATE TABLE foo (data BLOB) STRICT"